 With all things grand, there’s always someone small pulling the strings.
 There’s the ticket collector at the Indy 500, the snow shoveler who clears the roads for the neighborhood, the mail collector in the town of Santa Claus, and the dishwasher at the local burger joint.
 Though these roles seem small, they have a big impact just like your small business has a big impact on Indianapolis, Lafayette or another corner of Indiana.
 Similarly, the small feat of payroll taxes can have a big impact, good or bad, on your business.
 So let us help you.

 We’ve designed a handy payroll calculator to help you calculate federal and Indiana payroll taxes.
-Just enter wage and W-4 information for each employee, and the calculator will do the rest, effortlessly letting you check off one of the least glamorous to-dos on your list.
+Just enter wage and W-4 information for each employee at the top of this page and the calculator will do the rest, effortlessly letting you check off one of the least glamorous to-dos on your list.

 First of all, let’s take care of Uncle Sam.
 Let’s use the calculator to see all your employees’ federal withholdings, as well as any additional taxes your business is responsible for paying.
 Here’s a quick overview of all you need to know about federal income taxes.
 For a more detailed explanation on all of the steps below, we invite you to head on over to our more comprehensive step-by-step guide.